-Gigi Hadid’s Dad Was Just Sentenced to Probation for the Most Rich Person Crime
+Gigi Hadid’s Dad Was Just Sentenced to Probation for the Most Rich-Person Crime

 Ah, the super rich.
 When they aren’t getting married in $1 million wedding dresses or complaining about their dad being president, they’re apparently off committing crimes the rest of us didn’t even realize were crimes.
-Case in point: real estate developer Mohamed Hadid, who was sentenced on Thursday to probation for illegally building a “mammoth mansion” in Bel-Air.
+Case in point: real-estate developer Mohamed Hadid, who was sentenced on Thursday to probation for illegally building a “mammoth mansion” in Bel-Air.

 As the Los Angeles Times reports, Hadid — father of models Gigi and Bella — was sentenced to community service, must pay fines, and will have to create a plan to stabilize a hillside in Bel-Air.
 The sentencing comes after Hadid pleaded no contest to criminal charges over the building of a 30,000 square foot megamansion that was bigger and taller than the city allowed.